thycotic/alm-docs/alm-admin/build-workflows/index.md

 * Define the **Approval Steps**.
   * Add **Approvers** to at least one Approval Step.
 You can add individual Users, or Groups thereof.
 * Publish the completed Workflow Template.

+## Workflow Administration

+The **Workflow Template Versioning** feature allows System Administrators to make changes to an already published Workflow Template, instead of creating an entirely new Workflow Template and disabling the previous one.

+* The Administrator opens the Template and selects **Create New Version**.
+* ALM will prompt for confirmation that the System Administrator wants to create a new version of the Workflow Template.
+* When a new version of a Workflow Template is created and then Published, all new Account Requests will provision against the latest Published version.
+* All accounts previously provisioned to prior versions will remain associated to the version they were provisioned against.

+Users with permissions to access Workflow Templates will be able to view the specification of previous versions for change tracking.
+The Managed Accounts view will display which version of a Workflow Template the account is provisioned against.